dwilding/frogtab/local/README.md

 ```
 frogtab stop
 frogtab set port 5001  # for example
 frogtab start
 ```

-TODO: If you opened Frogtab in your browser before changing the port, you'll need to import a backup to pair with Frogtab Local (https://github.com/dwilding/frogtab/issues/9)
+TODO: If you opened Frogtab in your browser before changing the port, you'll need to import a backup file to pair with Frogtab Local (https://github.com/dwilding/frogtab/issues/9)

 ## Sending tasks to Frogtab